jmrr/phd_thesis/Viva/preparation.md

 sensing dimensions (one or more sensors), mapping can be achieved.
-These signatures can be envisioned as internal landmarks of a building, which can be used to recalibrate mobile phone's positions whilst dead-reckoning can be used to track distance (with accelerometers' step count) travelled. **War-drive** is not needed, nor are floorplans.
+These signatures can be envisioned as internal landmarks of a building, which can be used to recalibrate mobile phone's positions whilst dead-reckoning can be used to track distance (with accelerometers' step count) travelled. **War-drive is not needed, nor are floorplans**.
 Given the crowdsourcing of these journeys, dead-reckoning is recalibrated over time. - Accelerometer, gyroscope, compass for dead-reckoning. - Combinations of these to detect special landmarks, i.e. elevators, stairs. - Organic Landmarks (OLMs): clustered landmarks. -